SiteSupra/sitesupra-docs/docs/di_container.rst

             class: \Symfony\Component\HttpFoundation\Session\Storage\NativeSessionStorage
             parameters: [[], "@supra.framework.session_handler_doctrine"]

-Unfortunately, caller injections are not possible with SiteSupra yet, but still you can use common Pimple's approach during ``inject()`` or ``finish()``:
+Unfortunately, caller injections are not possible with SiteSupra yet.
+But still you can use common Pimple's approach during ``inject()`` or ``finish()``:

 .. code-block:: php